 Policy makers at local, regional, and EU levels have new knowledge on behavioural interventions on NCDs among youth, which they can use to improve interventions in diverse European contexts.

-Scope: The topic is focused on behavioural interventions among youth, defined as 12 to 25 years old, for the primary prevention of the top Non-Communicable Diseases (NCD) later in life.
+Scope: The topic is focused on behavioural interventions for youth, defined as 12 to 25 years old, for the primary prevention of the top Non-Communicable Diseases (NCD) later in life, where “top NCD’s” refers to the most prevalent NCD’s.
 For the purpose of this call, NCDs explicitly exclude cancer, addiction/substance abuse, as they are covered by other topics.
-Infectious diseases will also be excluded as they are already supported by the same Cluster.

-The behavioural interventions should have an emphasis on empowerment and self-management (e.g., health literacy, health education, health promotion).
-Proposals should ensure that gender-sensitive approaches are integrated, addressing potential gender-specific barriers, and should also outline how digital tools, including artificial intelligence (AI) and real-world data and biomarkers (e.g. genomic data) or existing relevant administrative dataset, will be integrated to enhance the scalability, personalisation, and effectiveness of interventions in the long-term.
-Applicants should present a clear, evidence-based strategy showing how the interventions will be tailored, deployed, and assessed at individual, family, community, and societal levels, while ensuring a robust methodological framework for evaluating the effectiveness of interventions (e.g. randomized controlled trails, quasi-experimental designs…), with clearly defined indicators of success of the intervention (e.g. biometric markers, psychosocial wellbeing metrics, physical activity change…).
+Existing behavioural interventions should be implemented and should have an emphasis on empowerment and self-management (e.g., health literacy, health education, health promotion).
+As self-monitoring is an essential element of self-management, proposals should include user-friendly hard- and software for efficient self-monitoring (i.e., wearables and point-of-care devices for measuring various physiological parameters and other biomarkers and the corresponding apps for easy readout and tracking, possibly also including gamification elements).
+Proposals should ensure that gender-sensitive approaches are integrated, addressing potential gender-specific barriers, as well as cultural and socioeconomic backgrounds, and should also outline how digital tools, including artificial intelligence (AI) and real-world data and biomarkers (e.g. genomic data, wearables…) or existing relevant administrative dataset, will be integrated to enhance the scalability, personalisation, and effectiveness of interventions in the long-term.
+Applicants should present a clear, evidence-based strategy showing how the interventions will be tailored, deployed, and assessed at individual, family, community, and societal levels, while considering social inequalities and lifestyle factors (i.e. nutrition, sleep rhythm) and ensuring a robust methodological framework for evaluating the effectiveness of interventions (e.g. randomized controlled trails, quasi-experimental designs…), with clearly defined indicators of success of the intervention (e.g. biometric markers, psychosocial wellbeing metrics, physical activity change…).
 Applicants should also include formats that will increase collaboration between healthcare professionals, educators, families, and policymakers in promoting preventive health and should include plans for longer-term follow-up to estimate health impact and cost savings over time.
-Related to this, applicants should outline how policy changes (e.g. school meal programmes, safe urban infrastructure for exercise, digital literacy campaigns) can reinforce and scale up successful behavioural interventions, whilst taking into account how they can be replicated or adapted to different cultural, geographic and socio-economic contexts.
+Related to this, applicants should outline how policy changes related to the intervention (e.g. school meal programmes, safe urban infrastructure for exercise, digital literacy campaigns, circadian alignment, stress reduction strategies) can reinforce and scale up successful behavioural interventions, whilst taking into account how they can be replicated or adapted to different cultural, geographic and socio-economic contexts.

-All proposals should avoid any overlap with other projects.
+This topic requires the effective contribution of social sciences and humanities (SSH) disciplines and the involvement of SSH experts, organisations as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant effects enhancing the societal impact of the related research activities.

+Evaluations of unintended consequences are mandatory for all interventions.

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

 Destination - Living and working in a health-promoting environment

 Topics under this destination are directed towards the Key Strategic Orientation 1 “The Green transition” and Key Strategic Orientation 3 “A more resilient, competitive, inclusive, and democratic Europe” of Horizon Europe’s strategic plan 2025-2027.